 “What’s the matter?”

-“Do you have his phone number?”
+“You have his phone number?”
+I asked.

-“Matter fact I do, somewhere.”
+“Matter of fact, I do, somewhere.”

 “Can you find it?”

-“I just want to give him this.”
+I showed that shit-for-brains my proposal.
+“I just wanted to give him this.”

-“Manuscript,” I said.
+“A proposal,” I said.

 “Oh, Percy don’t take no unsolicited materials.”

-“I tried with him once when Manfred were still alive.”
+“I tried it with him once.”

 “You wrote a book?”

-“Nah, but I had a damned good idea.
+“Nah, but I had a damn good idea.
 It was a children’s book about my Uncle Larry.”
-He pointed over to Uncle Larry who threw another slab of meat on the grill.
-“My uncle fought in Iraq.”
+He pointed his finger at Larry.
+Larry threw another slab of meat on the grill.
+“He fought in Afghanistan,” Frank said.

-“Your uncle was in Iraq?”
+“Your uncle fought in Afghanistan?”

 “Sounds like a hell of a children’s book.”